covcom/205CDE/13_14 Database/README.md

 > Some comparisons of SQL and NoSQL on [Sitepoint](http://www.sitepoint.com/sql-vs-nosql-differences/).
 Click for the official documentation on [Using SQLite 3 with Flask](http://flask.pocoo.org/docs/0.10/patterns/sqlite3/).

-There're two parts in this current lab:
+There are two parts in this current lab:

 1. SQLite.
 This current module assumes no prior knowledge of SQL.
 I understand some of you have done SQL before in 104KM or doing it right now in 220CT.
 Bare in mind that SQL has different flavors.
 Being very powerful and popular, SQLite is different from other implementations such as MySQL.